Winter in North Dakota: Embrace the Change

 Hiking and Biking

 Fat Biking at Lake Metigoshe State Park: It’s one thing to hike a snow-covered trail, it’s another thing to bike that trail.
-Fat tire winter biking has taken off and the trails at Lake Metigoshe State Park are perfect for it.
+Fat tire winter biking has taken off and the trails at Lake Metigoshe State Park and Bison Plant Trail are perfect for it.
 A cozy cabin in the woods with a roaring fire awaits after a day on the trails.

 Fat tire biking